felipeucelli/media-converter/README.md

 ## Description
 This application uses the ffmpeg binary to convert audio and video files

-You can convert various audio and media files to mp3 or mp4 formats
+You can convert various video and audio files

 Fully compatible with Windows and Linux systems (MacOS not tested).